United Kingdom anti-immigration protests (2025–present): Unite the Kingdom rally (13 September)

 On 13 September, between 110,000 and 150,000 people gathered in central London for a march organised by Tommy Robinson called the Unite the Kingdom rally; simultaneous counter-protests by Stand Up To Racism and local anti-fascist groups attracted around 5,000 demonstrators.
 Around 1,000 officers were deployed in the city, with a further 500 officers drafted from other forces, including Devon and Cornwall, Leicestershire and Nottinghamshire.
 Police said 24 people were arrested following "wholly unacceptable" violence which left 26 police officers injured (the Metropolitan Police later appealed for help in identifying a further 28 people suspected of public order offences and assaulting emergency workers at the protests).
 The two groups clashed on Whitehall and Trafalgar Square, where lines of police and horses separated them.
 Police reported that the crowd was too large to fit into Whitehall, leading to confrontations with officers after some protesters tried to access the area from other routes; many officers were assaulted and had objects such as bottles and flares thrown at them, with one bottle striking a horse.
-The event was livestreamed by Robinson on X (formerly Twitter) and at its peak had 2.9 million viewers.
+The event was livestreamed by Robinson on X and at its peak had 2.9 million viewers.

 The recent assassination of Charlie Kirk was used to mobilise support for the protest after hundreds of people gathered for a vigil in the city the previous day.
 During the march, Robinson spoke to crowds and stated the court had decided undocumented migrants' rights superseded those of locals.
 Elon Musk spoke to the crowd through a video call, where he said a "dissolution of parliament" is needed and said that "massive uncontrolled migration" was contributing to the "destruction of Britain"; he continued to tell the crowd "violence is coming" and that "you either fight back or you die".